spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-dynamic-store-prices-feature.md

 Since the dynamic store is now enabled, configuration for the store is stored in the database, making the file `config/Shared/stores.php` deprecated.

-The default store configuration will now be imported using new data import modules such as CurrencyDataImport.
+The default store configuration will now be imported using new data import modules such as `CurrencyDataImport`.
 These modules will populate the store configuration in the database.
-A new major module Currency, have been introduced and that are responsible for extending store data and configuring it in the database.
+A new major module `Currency`, have been introduced and that is responsible for extending store data and configuring it in the database.
+You can find migration guide [here](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/install-and-upgrade/update-the-currency-module.html)

 {% endinfo_block %}